Balancing Face-Saving and Clarity in Written Teacher Feedback: A Systematic Review in Philippine Higher Education

 Abstract

-Background and Aim: Written teacher feedback functions not only as corrective instruction but also as socio-pragmatic communication that shapes student motivation and engagement.
-In Philippine higher education, politeness strategies influence how feedback is interpreted and applied, yet research remains fragmented.
-This study aims to synthesize literature on politeness strategies in written teacher feedback and examine their pragmatic and pedagogical implications.
+Background and Aim: Written teacher feedback serves not only as corrective instruction but also as socio-pragmatic communication that influences student motivation, interpretation, and engagement.
+In Philippine higher education, politeness strategies shape how students receive and act on feedback; however, existing studies remain fragmented.
+This study synthesized literature on politeness strategies in written teacher feedback and examined their pragmatic and pedagogical implications.

-Materials and Methods: A systematic thematic literature review of 50 empirical and theoretical studies was conducted using Brown and Levinson’s politeness theory as the analytic framework.
-Studies were selected through structured database searches, citation chaining, and quality appraisal, and coded for politeness strategies, pragmatic functions, engagement outcomes, perception alignment, and contextual influences.
+Materials and Methods: A systematic thematic literature review was conducted using 50 empirical and theoretical studies.
+Brown and Levinson’s politeness theory served as the analytic framework.
+Studies were identified through structured database searches, citation chaining, relevance screening, and quality appraisal.
+The selected literature was coded according to politeness strategies, pragmatic functions, student engagement outcomes, teacher–student perception alignment, and contextual influences.

 Article Details